hsoccer/rum-unobs/README.md

 ### .
 (Top directory)

 - README: this file
+- from_tex_to_csv.py: a code that converts McCausland et al’s tex file to csv files
 - process_data.py: a code that aggregates all files in Raw Data directory, create a single stochastic choice dataset, and save it as ./collective_choice_data.csv
 - make_lottery_figure.py: a code that makes the figure named ./id_comparison.png that appears in Section 4 of the paper
 - requirements.txt